 - Manage a prospective patient outcomes registry to track radiation exposure, surgical-site infection, and patient-reported outcomes for all patients receiving surgery under the purview of the CSI.

 - Mentor talented investigators from diverse disciplines to become successful clinician-scientists and biomedical engineers with independent funding to develop novel image- and/or automation-based strategies and pathways to improve surgical interventions and outcomes.

 - Coordinate scientific forums to foster collaboration, guide proposal development and budgeting, and manage project operations, staffing, progress, and reporting.

 - Provide academic and industry partners across the nation with access to a cost-efficient process for exploring high-impact innovations and ideas, from conception to feasibility testing, validation, and dissemination.

-- Establish a financial model for the CSI that will provide self-sufficiency through cost efficiencies and optimal use of resources, and that will share net revenues (or losses) with Dartmouth-Hitchcock and Dartmouth College, as well as re-invest in the CSI.
+- Establish a financial model for the CSI that will provide self-sufficiency through cost efficiencies and optimal use of resources, and that will share net revenues (or losses) with Dartmouth Hitchcock Medical Center and Dartmouth College, as well as re-invest in the CSI.